 My belief in yoga as therapy stems from my own experience of its rehabilitative properties; traditional physical therapies having proved unproductive following reconstructive ankle surgery, I turned to yoga and gained not only the ability to again walk and run with ease, but also a profound acceptance for the inevitable times in life when we falter.

-As a yoga therapist, I work with clients to co-create treatments that serve whatever ails in mind, and body.
+As a yoga therapist, I work with clients to co-create treatments that serve whatever ails in body, and mind.
 When the mind feels too crowded a space to re-write dysfunctional patterns of self-talk and perception, the body offers a clear, well lit, adjacent space to do the work.
-And when the body is holding and tensing, it's often reflecting a conscious, or unconscious malaise of the mind.
+And when the body is holding and tensing, it's often reflecting a conscious, or unconscious dis-ease in the mind.
 When mind and body are understood as essentially connected, cognitive and somatic processes become powerful partners in the process of healing of every layer of being.

 My group teaching is grounded in the belief that this practice, ultimately, has little to do with the pose.
 Yoga is a process of continual refinement: poses are not achieved, but rather joyfully explored.
 I offer variations for every practitioner, from injured, to beginner, to “advanced,” although I believe that there is no such thing as a “better” yogi, only a more conscious practitioner–and anyone, regardless of physical prowess, can practice with awareness.
 Such regular practice helps cultivate strength, flexibility, peace of mind through acceptance, and comfort in, difficult positions–qualities that the practitioner can take off the mat and into daily life.